HungryOrc/algorithm_and_data_structure/README.md

-My implementation of some Algorithms, mainly in C#.
+My implementation of some Algorithms.